 8. Dietary changes

-A wide range of dietary changes may help, but as research does not point to a specific diet for PCOS, a person may need to use trial and error to find what works best for her.
+A wide range of dietary changes may help, but as research does not point to a specific diet for PCOS, people may need to use trial and error to find what works best for them.

 As people with PCOS may have insulin resistance, it might be helpful to reduce sugar intake.
 Sugar is in various foods, including carbohydrates such as bread and pasta.

-A doctor can check a person’s blood to see if they are at risk of developing diabetes.
+A doctor can check someone’s blood to see if they are at risk of developing diabetes.
 Eating healthful whole foods will help people get their weight within a healthy range.

-Supplements can assist in the formation of a balanced, healthful diet.
-However, it is essential a person speaks to their healthcare professional before taking new supplements, so that they can ensure they don’t negatively interact with other medications or health conditions.
+It is essential for people to speak with a healthcare professional before taking new supplements to ensure they do not negatively interact with other medications or health conditions.

 Unless the cysts are growing or causing symptoms, medical treatment might not be necessary.